Who Understands Jesus?

 When a person trusts and obeys Jesus he becomes their teacher.
 When a person obeys him, his Spirit begins to teach them; and the lessons learned are far more important than any lesson that could possibly be learned simply from reading the New Testament.

 In saying this I am not saying we should not spend time reading the Bible.
 We should.
+(I read the Bible almost every day and I encourage others to.)
 And when we read it we should read it slowly and carefully.
 But we should not put our faith in our ability to understand what we read.
 Our primary goal in reading the Bible should not be to understand.
 Our primary goal should be to discover what God would have us do.
 The more we obey, the more we will understand.

 “...God works on higher, on divine, on perfect principles, too right for a selfish, unfair, or unloving man to understand.” - George MacDonald